Technology for Aging

 Are technology assisted health care and supportive devices cultural relevant, safe, and acceptable to Indigenous people with age-related cognitive decline, family caregivers and health care workers?

-We will answer these questions using two research methods:
+These questions were answered using two research methods:

 Interviews with older Indigenous adults, and;